core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 For a number of use cases (see {{sec-use-cases}}), it is required and/or beneficial that communications are secured between an application endpoint (i.e., a CoAP origin client/server) and an intermediary as well as between two adjacent intermediaries in a chain.
 This especially applies to the communication leg between the CoAP origin client and the adjacent intermediary acting as the next hop towards the CoAP origin server.

-In such cases, and especially if the origin client already uses OSCORE to achieve end-to-end security with the origin server, it would be convenient that OSCORE is used also to secure communications between the origin client and its next hop.
+In such cases, and especially if the origin client already uses OSCORE to achieve end-to-end security with the origin server, it would be convenient that OSCORE is also used to secure communications between the origin client and its next hop.

 However, the original specification {{RFC8613}} does not define how OSCORE can be used to protect CoAP messages in that communication leg, or how to generally process CoAP messages with OSCORE at an intermediary.
-In fact, this would require to consider also an intermediary as an "OSCORE endpoint".
+In fact, this would require also considering an intermediary as an "OSCORE endpoint".

 This document fills this gap and updates {{RFC8613}} as follows.